 The Word on the Street for Bringing in New Customers

 If you are looking for new ways to bring more customers into your store, hear from retailers on some creative, unique strategies to diversify and broaden your customer base using word-of-mouth, cross-promotion, and other methods.

-Moderator: Erik Hitchcock, Diamond Field Sales Manager
+Moderator: Eric Hitchcock, Diamond Field Sales Manager

 "Marketing and promotion are important and can also be one of the most rewarding and fun aspects of owning and operating your store.
-From my experience traveling the world visiting comic stores, I'm excited to dive into some of the innovative and unique ideas retailers have to attract new customers and keep them coming back." - Erik
+From my experience traveling the world visiting comic stores, I'm excited to dive into some of the innovative and unique ideas retailers have to attract new customers and keep them coming back." - Eric